Ischaemic Affairs of the Heart

 Cherry-Garrard, A. (1922) The Worst Journey In The World Random House

-A few days short of my 59th birthday, I almost died of a “widow maker” heart attack.
+A few days short of my 59th birthday in January 2023, I almost died of a “widow maker” heart attack.

 Not that I knew it at the time.
-I was walking up a hill and experienced “moderate” chest pressure, accompanied by heavy arms.
-As it felt more like indigestion than anything else, I continued walking and caught public transport to attend various chores.
+I was walking up a hill and suddenly felt moderate chest pressure, accompanied by slight fatigue in my arms.
+Since it felt more like indigestion than anything else, I continued walking and caught public transport to attend various chores.

-Resting during the trip made things much better, but not completely.
-When an hour later — while walking through a shopping centre — it still hadn't cleared up, I phoned a neighbour to ask if I could come over to talk.
+Resting during the trip improved things, but not completely.
+When an hour later — while walking through a shopping centre — it still hadn't subsided, I phoned a neighbour to ask if I could come over to talk.
 A couple of minutes later the neighbour's husband rang back and yelled at me: Love you man, but you're an idiot!
 Chest pain is #$%?ing lethal.
-Get To The Hospital Now!
+Get To Hospital Now!

 Chest Pains